SEMRush offers three general pricing structure catered to different audiences and needs. These are the pro, guru, and business plan respectively.

 - Competitive research—looks at another website’s online metrics from traffic to keywords to backlinks

-If you are planning on doing these things, then the Pro plan would be enough as a starting point.
-There’s no need to get higher-level plans if you aren’t going to use the other features.
+If these activities are what you have in mind, then the Pro plan would be enough as a starting point.
+There’s no need to get higher-tier plans if you aren’t going to use the other features.

 For example, keyword research gives you a generous 3,000 searches (or reports) per day in the pro plan.
 I doubt you’ll exceed that in one single day.